DHARMA SERIES

 Duryodhana was not defeated by argument.
 He was defeated by his own delusion.
 The Mahabharata shows us that the battle was never just between Pandavas and Kauravas—it was between discernment and ego, between dharma and self-deception.

-Trump, too, will fall—not necessarily in political terms, but spiritually.
+Trump and his MAGA movement, too, will fall—not necessarily in political terms, but spiritually.
 The arc of adharma bends toward collapse.
 But the question remains: what will we learn from it?
 Will we meet delusion with more delusion, or will we respond with vision, restraint, and courage?

 We are not asked to hate.
 Nor to despair.
 We are asked to see clearly.
 To resist the seduction of outrage and instead step into buddhi, into viveka, into dharma.
 Not because it guarantees success, but because it preserves the “soul.”